antimony-lang/antimony/docs/concepts/comments.md

 // I'm a comment!
 ```

-In Sabre, the idiomatic comment style starts a comment with two slashes, and the comment continues until the end of the line.
+In Antimony, the idiomatic comment style starts a comment with two slashes, and the comment continues until the end of the line.
 For comments that extend beyond a single line, you’ll need to include `//` on each line, like this:

 ```
 // So we’re doing something complicated here, long enough that we need